 Born and raised in Cuba, pianist and composer David Virelles grew up in a musical family, his father a renowned singer-songwriter and his mother a flutist in the Santiago de Cuba Symphony.
-He started studying classical music at age seven, as well as being exposed to the wide array of musical forms in the island.
+He studied classical music at age seven and being exposed to the wide array of musical forms in the island.
 Eventually, David discovered his grandfather’s jazz collection and also became interested in that tradition.

-In 2001, he left for Canada as a protégé of Canadian musician Jane Bunnett, with whom he recorded several albums (two of them Grammy nominated), toured and collaborated with on some projects.
+In 2001, he left for Canada as a protégé of Canadian musician Jane Bunnett, with whom he recorded several albums (two Grammy nominated), toured and collaborated with on some projects.

-He studied privately with pianist Barry Harris and has also studied composition with the influential composer Henry Threadgill, who had a profound impact in Virelles’ personal musical outlook.
+He studied privately with pianist Barry Harris and has also studied composition with the influential composer Henry Threadgill, whose vision has a profound impact on Virelles’ musical outlook.

 David has performed and/or recorded with: Henry Threadgill, Ravi Coltrane, Tomasz Stanko, Dewey Redman, Steve Coleman and Five Elements, Sam Rivers, Andrew Cyrille, Hermeto Pascoal, José Luis Quintana “Changuito”, Stanley Cowell, Horacio “El Negro” Hernández, Mark Turner, Paul Motian, Chris Potter, David Binney, Jane Bunnett and “Spirits of Havana”, Miguel Zenón, Cuban visual artist Alberto Lescay, Jon Hendricks, Wadada Leo Smith, Milford Graves, among others.